• Free shipping on all orders

 Final Thoughts

 Guinea pigs should get to have treats on occasion, as they provide variety and enrichment in their lives.
-Fruits are the perfect treat for them as they’re full of moisture and tasty, but they are full of sugar.
+Fruits are the perfect treat for them as they are full of moisture and tasty, but they are full of sugar.
 A guinea pig should only be fed a few small pieces of fruit a week to keep them trim and healthy.
 Try to choose fruits with a high amount of vitamin C, and wash the fruit before serving it to your cavy.
-Remove any fruit that hasn’t been eaten right away to keep their cage clean, and try to feed your guinea pig a variety of fruit.
+Remove any fruit that has not been eaten right away to keep their cage clean, and try to feed your guinea pig a variety of fruit.

 Related Reads: